-- Unlike medical device manufacturers, unauthorized 3rd-party servicers are not required to follow FDA regulations or report adverse events.
+- Unlike medical device manufacturers, unauthorized third-party servicers are not required to follow FDA regulations or report adverse events.

 - The service/repair of a complex device could be a life-or-death matter.
-OEMs and authorized 3rd-party servicers receive significant training and have extensive expertise for which providing a simple manual is no substitute.
+OEMs and authorized third-party servicers receive significant training and have extensive expertise for which providing a simple manual is no substitute.

 No credible evidence exists of systemic shortages or delays in equipment repair.

 - There is no credible evidence of systemic shortages or delays in equipment repair.
 Any shortages are intermittent and largely driven by global supply issues that strain access to parts, no matter the servicer.

 - Device manufacturers regularly authorize third-party servicers to repair medical devices.
 There are more than 21,000 companies currently servicing medical devices, according to FDA.

 Authorized servicers help save patients time and money.